padhia/docker-teradata-qs/README.md

 # docker-teradata-rest
-Dockerized Teradata REST package
+Dockerized Teradata Query Services

 Notes:

-* Before building the docker image, you should have obtained/downloaded Teradata REST Services software.
+* Before building the docker image, you should have obtained/downloaded Teradata Query Services software.
 Extract the RPM package and place it in the same directory as the Dockerfile.

-* The default init system for `centos7` is `systemd`.
-Teradata REST rpm creates and attempts to start traditional `/etc/init.d/tdrestd` resulting in error messages to be shown during rpm installation.
-Since `CMD` specification within the `Dockerfile` explicitly starts the tomcat server, it is safe to ignore these errors.
+* This product was formerly known as Teradata REST Services

 Building the docker image:

-`docker build -t tdrest .`
+`docker build -t tdqs .`

 Running the resulting image:

-`docker run -i -p 1080:1080 -t tdrest`
+`docker run -i -p 1080:1080 -p 1443:1443 -t tdqs`